-- 1. Produce compelling creative writing that displays a conversance with the technical elements of literary style: plot, characterization, tone, dialogue, imagery, etc. - Read written texts from various genres and periods with comprehension. - 3.
+- 1. Produce compelling creative writing that displays a conversance with the technical elements of literary style: plot, characterization, tone, dialogue, imagery, etc. - 2.
+Read written texts from various genres and periods with comprehension. - 3.
 Write clear scholarly papers which analyze and synthesize information from multiple sources. - 4.
 Interpret and evaluate literary works from various critical approaches. - 5.
-Demonstrate the knowledge necessary to gain admission into an English or creative writing graduate program.
+Demonstrate the knowledge necessary to gain admission into a graduate program.